-I will teach you in a 2 part blog how to create, manage and optimize a React SPA using a Headless Wordpress backend.
-We will learn how to work with dynamic routing, create meta tags in a React SPA, how to install Wordpress trough Docker, make use of ACF and how to use the Google Search Console.
+Hi, I am Haris and will teach you how to create, manage and optimize a React SPA using a Headless Wordpress backend through two blogs.
+In this first blog, I will explain the following: how we work with dynamic routing, create meta tags in a React SPA, how to install Wordpress trough Docker, make use of ACF and how to use the Google Search Console.
 SSR is not needed in order to create a simple but manageable promotion website or blog.
+I will explain how we set up our basic WordPress environment on our local machine using Docker and making use of the integrated Rest API from WordPress.
+Next, we will learn how to make use of React Router and how to implement dynamic routing in our React environment.
+In part 2 I will discuss how we can expose our environment online for SEO.

 Why React SPA?